xp44mm/Notebook/Compilers/Finite Automata.md

 ---

 Initially, the partition consists of two groups: the accepting states and the nonaccepting states.
-The fundamental step is to take some group of the current partition, say A = {s1 , s2 , ... , s_k }, and some input symbol a, and see whether a can be used to distinguish between any states in group A. We examine the transitions from each of s1 , s2 , ... , s_k on input a, and if the states reached fall into two or more groups of the current partition, we split A into a collection of groups, so that s_i and s_j are in the same group if and only if they go to the same group on input a.
+The fundamental step is to take some group of the current partition, say A = {s1 , s2 , ... , s~k~ }, and some input symbol a, and see whether a can be used to distinguish between any states in group A. We examine the transitions from each of s1 , s2 , ... , s~k~ on input a, and if the states reached fall into two or more groups of the current partition, we split A into a collection of groups, so that s~i~ and s~j~ are in the same group if and only if they go to the same group on input a.
 We repeat this process of splitting groups, until for no group, and for no input symbol, can the group be split further.
 The idea is formalized in the next algorithm.

-Algorithm 3.39 : Minimizing the number of states of a DFA.
+**Algorithm 3.39:** Minimizing the number of states of a DFA.

-INPUT: A DFA D with set of states S, input alphabet ∑ , state state s0 , and set of accepting states F.
+**INPUT:** A DFA D with set of states S, input alphabet ∑ , state state s0 , and set of accepting states F.

-OUTPUT: A DFA D' accepting the same language as D and having as few states as possible.
+**OUTPUT:** A DFA D' accepting the same language as D and having as few states as possible.

 METHOD: